kimbochen/mini-llama-mlx/README.md

 because `n_steps` may be larger or smaller than the total number of batches in the dataset.

+### Epochs

+I realized that it is difficult for a small model to learn well with little data.
+Due to limited compute, I decided to make the model overfit on small amount of data by repeating it.

+`n_epochs` specifies how many times a batch will be trained on the model.
+This hyperparameter changes the dataset size in order to maintain the same amount of compute.
+Specifically, `n_seqs = (bsz * n_steps) // n_epochs`,
+where `bsz * n_steps` is the total number of batches the models sees throughout the whole training.

 ## Model

 Model is the most flashy part of the code.